EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 rosrun ecm_controller movement.py
 ```
 ## Todo
+- The autonomous movement node should subscribe to a transformation node that

 ## Troubleshooting
 - When using a code editor (Visual Studio Code, IntelliJ IDEA...), error messages in import statements can be ignored.